Automattic/vip-workflow-plugin/README.md

 4. Draft
 5. Pending Review

+Note that, these statuses are also available in the quick edit experience on the posts page alongside the core post statuses.

 The plugin doesn't expect any specific configuration, so your first step is to set up statuses that reflect your workflow.
 You may notice that the steps are listed in a linear order.
 The plugin assumes a linear workflow where content is moving from creation to publish.

 By default, the plugin prevents publishing a post or page (the supported post types are configurable within settings) unless it has reached the last status on your list.
 This feature can be turned off under settings under the `Publish Guard` option.